What care do cloth nappies need?

 - At nappy change, take off the nappy and drop in the nappy bucket.
 If you’re using nappies with Velcro tabs, seal them over on themselves and drop into the nappy bucket.
 If you do not close the laundry tabs, you will open the washer to find that all the velcro from all the nappies have stuck together.

 - If there are solids, remove these first.
-If you use a flushable liner you can just tip it down the toilet.
-If you use a washable liner or no liner at all, scrape the solids of with a tissue and flush it down the toilet.
-If there’s still a lot of excess poo, run the nappy under cold water.
+If you use a disposable liner you can just tip solids down the toilet and or hold the liner in the flush of the toilet.
+We do not recommend flushing the actual liner but putting it in the bin instead.
+If you use a washable liner or no liner at all, scrape the solids off and flush it down the toilet.
+If there’s still a lot of excess poo, run the nappy under cold water in the laundry sink.
+Some people find an old spatula or scrubbing brush dedicated to this purpose can be hepful.

 - Put nappies in an empty nappy bucket – no water!
-Dry bucketing is recommended.
-The lid will stop any odours and a dry bucket is much lighter to carry.
-Soaking your nappies in Nappysan or other such laundry products will damage the elastic in your nappies & covers and some products are harsh on fabric which all shortens the lifespan of your nappies.
-Modern washing machines and powders have dramatically improved in recent years so soaking isn't required.
-On heavily soiled nappies it may be advisable to set your machine to the pre-wash mode first if available.
+Dry pailing is recommended.
+No need for a lid unless you prefer to use one.
+Air circulation around the nappies can actually be helpful in avoiding smelly nappies.
+Soaking your nappies in Napisan or similar products is not recommended as this can damage the elastic in your nappies & covers.
+Some products are harsh on fabric which all shortens the lifespan of your nappies.
+Modern washing machines and powders have dramatically improved in recent years so soaking isn’t required.
+It is however helpful to do a pre wash first before your main wash.

 - When you have enough nappies, boosters, washable liners and wraps for a load place them in the washing machine.
 Use the recommended amount of detergent for the size of your load.
 You should not use commercial fabric softeners as these coat the nappy fabric and reduce absorbency.

-- Pegging you nappies on the washing line and in the sun is the best method for drying and naturally bleaching, deodorising and sanitising your nappies.
-As a new mum, this was one of the things I was the most amazed at... the stains just vanished!
+- Pegging your nappies on the washing line and in the sun is the best method for drying and naturally bleaching, deodorising and sanitising your nappies.

 - If you want to keep your nappies really soft, a quick 10 minutes in the tumble dryer before hanging out will do the trick.
 If you use a tumble dryer regularly, ensure you only use the dryer on a warm setting.
 Do not tumble dry on hot!